arik-so/bolts/bolt-simple-taproot.md

-For the simple taproot commitment type, we use the same flow of revocation or delay, while re-using the NUMS point to ensure that the internal key is always revealed.
-This ensures that the anchor outputs can _always_ be spent given chain revelead information.
+For the simple taproot commitment type, we use the same flow of revocation or delay, while re-using the NUMS point to ensure that the internal key is always revealed (script path always taken).
+This ensures that the anchor outputs can _always_ be spent given chain revealed information.
 For the remote party, the `remotepubkey` will be revealed once the remote party sweeps.
 For the local party, we ensure that the `local_delayedpubkey` is revealed with an extra noop data push.

 The new output has the following form: